Rangoonie/Exploratory-Data-Course-Project-2/README.md

 * ``type``: The type of source (point, non-point, on-road, or non-road)
 * ``year``: The year of emissions recorded

 Source Classification Code Table (``Source_Classification_Code.rds``): This table provides a mapping from the SCC digit strings int he Emissions table to the actual name of the $PM_{2.5}$ source.
 The sources are categorized in a few different ways from more general to more specific and you may choose to explore whatever categories you think are most useful.
-For example, source 10100101 is known as Ext Comb /Electric Gen /Anthracite Coal /Pulverized Coal.
+For example, source "10100101" is known as "Ext Comb /Electric Gen /Anthracite Coal /Pulverized Coal".

 You can read each of the two files using the ``readRDS()`` function in R. For example, reading in each file can be done with the following code: